-This is all something of a preamble, though, because when we meet Petra – a woman in her late 40s whose allure is just beginning to fade, and she knows it – she’s about to be rumbled by first a cop (Petzold regular Richy Müller) and then by a fellow thief (Wolfram Berger), who recognises a fellow spirit and makes her an offer she probably shouldn’t refuse – go with him to Bora Bora.
+This is all something of a preamble, though, because when we meet Petra – a woman in her late 40s whose allure is just beginning to fade, and she knows it – she’s about to be rumbled, first by a cop (Petzold regular Richy Müller) and then by a fellow thief (Wolfram Berger), who recognises a fellow spirit and makes her an offer she probably shouldn’t refuse – go with him to Bora Bora.

 Stefan Will’s soundtrack adds to the overall Hitchcockian impression with regular irruptions of plangent ascending strings in the Bernard Herrmann style.
 And there’s even a visual reference to Saul Bass’s famous poster for Vertigo.
 All in all quite a feast for hungry Hitchcock fans.

 At the centre of it all is Constanze Engelbrecht as the mysterious Petra, a woman who’s been playing a game so long she’s become really good at it but whose time is up.
 The grim irony here is that Engelbrecht, 48 when this was made, would be dead within two years of cancer.
-It’s a selfless performance, subsuming herself to the needs of the director, who likes his female central characters to be distant, mysterious, slightly disengaged, lost, perhaps mythical at some level.
+It’s a selfless performance, and she subsumes herself to the needs of the director, who likes his female central characters to be distant, mysterious, slightly disengaged, lost, perhaps mythical at some level.
 Engelbrecht manages all of these and brings a touch of desperation and hurt along as well.

 It’s a thriller, obviously, like most of Petzold’s films, but it’s a thriller cool almost to the point of chilliness at times.
 This seeps out from the character of Petra to suffuse the whole movie.
 Even in moments of high drama – of which there are few – there’s not much actual high drama on the screen.